Grim804/ProtonX50_ATLAS_replaceYouTube_NewPipe/README.md

 6. IHU will show “Wireless Charging” screen.
 Please wait 2-5 minutes.
     <br>
     _*if the “Wireless Charging” screen doesn't show, means the script is not working.
 Please check your steps_
 7. IHU will now restart and optimizing apps.
-This might take up to 20 minites.
+This might take up to 20 minutes.
 8. After IHU started, NewPipe should be installed and YouTube should have been removed.

 ---